plone/training/sneak.rst

 Using the code for the training
 ===============================

-We provide the code for this training divided in into chapters.
+We provide the code for this training divided into chapters.

 The code-package
 ----------------